 Description Step 1 What Risks Require Mitigation?
-Identify the inherent risks of material misstatement (business and fraud risks), and whether they are pervasive risks affecting all assertions, or specific risks that affect particular financial statement areas and assertions.
+Identify the inherent risks of material misstatement (business and fraud risks), and whether they are pervasive risks affecting many assertions, or specific risks that affect particular financial statement areas and assertions.
 Step 2 Do the Controls Designed by Management Mitigate the Risk?
 Identify what business processes are in place (if any).
 Interview entity personnel to identify what controls mitigate the risks identified in Step 1 above.
 Review results and assess whether the controls do in fact mitigate the risks.
 Communicate any significant deficiencies identified in the entity's internal control to management and those charged with governance.
 In larger entities, this step may require reference to or preparation of some system documentation (see Step 3 below) to provide some context regarding the operation of certain controls.
-Step 3 Are the Controls That Mitigate the Risks Factors in Operation?
+Step 3 Do the Controls Exist and are they in Regular Use?
 Observe or inspect the operation of relevant internal controls to ensure that they have indeed been implemented.
 Note that inquiry of management is not sufficient to evaluate whether a relevant control has in fact been implemented.
 This step can often be combined with Step 2 above.

-Description Step 4 Has the Operation of Relevant This step can consist of a simple narrative description of the major processes (prepared by the entity's management or auditor), describing the operation of the relevant internal controls identified.
-Controls Been Documented?
+Step 4 Has the Operation of Relevant Controls Been Documented?
+This step can consist of a simple narrative description of the major processes (prepared by the entity's management or auditor), describing the operation of the relevant internal controls identified.
 This documentation does not have to include: A detailed description of the business process or the way paper flows through the entity; or Internal controls that may exist but are not relevant to the audit.